If one natural food source were to earn the title of "controversial food of the year," it'd be soy.

 "For most people, I do recommend soy foods made with organic soybeans.
 But, it's important for people to understand that all soybeans, organic and otherwise, contain phytoestrogens and anti-nutrients.
 Thus, people put themselves at risk for health problems if they consume soy milk, veggie burgers, and other unfermented soy products, whether or not they buy organic."

 The day we contacted Dr. Daniel, she had just finished filing a petition with the FDA asking them to retract their claim that soy is "heart healthy."
-You can find additional information here.

 Another expert many of you may know, Cassandra Forsythe, PhD(c), author of The Perfect Body Diet, recently shared her thoughts as well.